LemesoftNostalgic/sprint-o-matic/README.md

 **--metersPerPixel** How many meters per map pixel

-These are similar options that you can activate from the home screen, with a bit more detail:
+And since you don't go to the home screen when using your own map file, there are command line parameters for the options that you would normally toggle in the in the home screen, just a bit more detailed:

 **--trackLength** the minimum track length in meters